kennethmoreland-com/kennethmoreland-com.github.io/content/publications/index.md

 {{% pubtitle %}}Remote Large Data Visualization in the ParaView Framework{{% /pubtitle %}}.
 Andy Cedilnik, Berk Geveci, **Kenneth Moreland**, James Ahrens, and Jean Farve.
-In _Eurographics Parallel Graphics and Visualization 2006_, pages 163–170, May 2006.
+In _Eurographics Parallel Graphics and Visualization_, pages 163–170, May 2006.

 {{% pubtitle %}}A fast high accuracy volume renderer for unstructured data{{% /pubtitle %}}.
 **Kenneth Moreland** and Edward Angel.